 Things to See: The imprint of the foot of Job

 The city of Salalah, located in the south of Oman, is beautifully situated between coconut plantations and banana groves, extending along a coast with pristine beaches.

-It is here, amidst the breath-taking scenery, where Job’s Tomb can be found, nestled in the mountains.
+It is here, amidst the breathtaking scenery, where The Tomb of Job can be found nestled in the mountains.
 After a 40-minute drive through winding roads and picturesque valleys, the grave of the prophet is located in a small house near a mosque.

 Known in these parts as Nabi Ayoub, Job was the hero of the biblical Book of Job.
 According to the Bible, Job was a man of such devotion, that Satan was allowed by God to test his faith.